 To ensure that your Miniature Goldendoodle grows fast and remains fit:

-- Feed it at least thrice a day for the first few months.
+- Feed it at least three time a day for the first few months.

-- After six months, start giving it food two times a day.
+- After six months, start feeding two times a day.

 Ensure that you give it the correct amount of food and that the dog exercises for at least 20 minutes a day.